Primary

 Also targets: Forearms

-Want Trap Bar Shrug in your program?
+See where Trap Bar Shrug fits in your weekly plan

 Stand inside trap bar.